-- Three positions in Property Services would address the ongoing needs of facilities operations and increased pandemic safety measures. - Three positions in Human Resources would provide more effective human resource planning and practices, corporate wellness and essential recruitment. - Four positions would support strategic financial management, improved collection, storage and retrieval of the Region's electronic information, a continuing corporate commitment to social responsibility and ongoing coordination of development activities.
+- Three positions in Human Resources would provide more effective human resource planning and practices, corporate wellness and essential recruitment. - Four positions would support strategic financial management, improved collection, storage and retrieval of the Region's electronic information, a continuing corporate commitment to social responsibility and ongoing coordination of development activities.